 The weather has finally started to warm up, which means that the summer season will be here before you know it.
 No matter if you plan on staying in the area this season, or if you’re gearing up for a road trip, Sun Devil Auto is here to help you determine whether your vehicle’s tires are ready for the open road.
 We care about your safety, the following items will help you avoid issues that could have been avoided had you had the right information.

 One of the first things you should check on your tires is the tread.
 You want to have the proper amount of tread so that your tires can make the correct contact with the pavement.
-It used to be that you could take a penny turned so that Lincoln’s head is upside down, if you saw half or less of Lincoln’s head after sliding it between the tread you were good to go.
-If you saw all of head, you needed to have your tires checked.
+It used to be that you could take a penny turned so that Lincoln’s head is upside down if you saw half or less of Lincoln’s head after sliding it between the tread you were good to go.
+If you saw all of the head, you needed to have your tires checked.
 With today’s tires and technology, your best bet is to have the tread tested with the appropriate tools.
 Having your tire’s tread checked by a reputable technician will assure you have the correct amount.

 Besides the tread, you should also visually check your tires for general wear.
-Depending on whether you have front-wheel drive or rear-wheel drive, your front or rear wheels might wear down faster than the others.
+Depending on whether you have a front-wheel drive or rear-wheel drive, your front or rear wheels might wear down faster than the others.
 This is why you should have your tires rotated on a regular basis, generally every 8,000 miles or every other oil change.
 Even tire wear helps boost gas mileage and your general safety.

 Along with improving general safety, a visual inspection of your tires tread can let you know if you have additional issues that need to be addressed.
 Uneven wear could be a sign your vehicle needs an alignment, new shocks, or simply the correct inflation amount.